Dean Lewington

 Dean Scott Lewington (born 18 May 1984) is an English former professional footballer who played as a left-back and centre-back.
 He spent most of his career at club Milton Keynes Dons, where he was also club captain.

 Lewington is Milton Keynes Dons' longest-serving player and, As of 26 December 2023, holds the record for the most career league appearances by any player for a single club in the history of the English Football League.
-On that date, Lewington achieved his 771st career League appearance against Colchester United, overtaking John Trollope who held the previous record of 770 appearances for Swindon Town.
+On that date, Lewington made his 771st career League appearance against Colchester United, overtaking John Trollope's previous record of 770 appearances for Swindon Town.

 Since May 2025, he holds the post of Individual Development Coach for Milton Keynes Dons' Development Squad.

 Club career

 Wimbledon

 Born in Kingston upon Thames, London, Lewington made his Wimbledon first team debut on 5 April 2003, coming on as a last-minute substitute for Alex Tapp in a 4–2 First Division defeat to Sheffield Wednesday at Hillsborough, his only appearance of the season.

 On 1 November 2003, he made his first start, in a 2–1 win over Bradford City at the National Hockey Stadium, their first victory in Milton Keynes.
 He scored his first goal on 26 December in a 3–0 win away to Reading at the Madejski Stadium, heading Adam Nowland's cross for the second of the game.
 Lewington was sent off for violent conduct near the end of the team's 0–3 home defeat to Coventry City on 21 February 2004.
 At the end of the season, Wimbledon were relegated.